fivetran/dbt_aws_cloud_cost/README.md

 ```

 #### Passing Through Additional Fields
 This package includes all source columns defined in the macros folder.
 You can add more columns to the `aws_cloud_cost__daily_overview` model using the `aws_cloud_cost_report_pass_through_columns` variable.
-This variables allow for custom or otherwise not included fields to be included, aliased (`alias`), and casted (`transform_sql`) if desired (but not required).
+This variable allows for custom or otherwise not included fields to be included, aliased (`alias`), and casted (`transform_sql`) if desired (but not required).
 Datatype casting is configured via a sql snippet within the `transform_sql` key.
 You may add the desired sql while omitting the `as field_name` at the end and your custom pass-though fields will be casted accordingly.

 Use the below format for declaring extra fields to include:

 ```yml
 # dbt_project.yml